Maps are valuable marketing channels that can benefit any type of business.

 - Media: Don’t forget to include rich media to support your message or story.

-Include pictures that show off your locations or add an eye-catching video content to grab the attention of your audience in just a few clicks.
-And if you need a little help finding the perfect image, check out resources like Unsplash and Pexels.
-You can also access Google’s Streetview images when adding locations on your Dashboard.
+Include pictures that show off your locations.
+Or add an eye-catching video content to grab the attention of your audience in just a few clicks.
+And if you need a little help finding the perfect image, check out resources like Unsplash, Pikwizard or Pexels.
+You can also access Google Streetview images when adding locations on your Dashboard.

 Do you ever read reviews about a business or a product before making your final decision?
 If so, you already know that online reviews can directly impact a business—shoppers care what other shoppers think.
 In fact, according to BrightLocal, 85% of consumers trust online reviews as much as personal recommendations.

 Take advantage of the ❤️ given and the positive feedback left on the location wall.
-Not only can their comments help you advertise your business or products, they might also be the final nudge a potential customer needs before making their final decision to buy.
+Their comments can help you advertise your business or products.
+A positive comment might also be the final nudge a potential customer needs before making their final decision to buy.

 Another option is to send promotions to your community’s followers through Push Notifications.